eduardosalvarenga/typescript-github/README.md

 Pesquisa Usuário GitHub

+The app is used to fetch a GitHub user and its repos.
+Type a GitHub username and click the "Pesquisar" button to find a user.
+If the user exists, you can click on "Repos" to bring a list of his/her repos.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To start the project you need to install the dependencies by typing: